 16 Jun Chemotherapy: Frequently Asked Questions

 When you first find out that your doctor is prescribing chemotherapy for your cancer treatment, you may have many questions.
-And that’s understandable; getting answers to some of your questions can help prepare you for your treatment.
+That’s understandable; getting answers to some of your questions can help prepare you for your treatment.

 Each person’s chemotherapy experience will be different, starting with emotional and physical effects and ending with side effects.
 Additionally, each patient’s chemotherapy plan can include different drugs and medicines, depending on their particular needs.

-There are many things to consider and new information to learn, and the chemotherapy FAQ below can help you get started on your recovery journey.
+There are many things to consider and new information to learn, and the chemotherapy frequently asked questions below can help you get started on your recovery journey.

 What is Chemotherapy?